 A rough guide:

 The range of 0.1 to 0.2 μSv/h is normal for Australia.
 Some places might go to 0.25 (different figures are quoted by different people and I have been unable to find any definitive data).
-A few specific places (generally near mines and mineral outcrops) will be higher; E.g. if you visit a place like Radium Hill in South Australia, you can assume the level will be somewhat higher than average.
+A few specific places (generally near mines and mineral outcrops) will be higher; E.g. if you visit a place like Radium Hill, you can assume the level will be somewhat higher than average.

 Above this level, it starts getting complex because the duration of exposure comes into play.
 For instance, the 1.5 μSv/h figure above was based on the total dose over a lifetime.
-So a 40 year-old person (who is unlikely to live more than another 40 years) could probably tolerate a dose rate of closer to 3 μSv/h for the rest of their life.
-However, you would also have to factor in what that person had been exposed to in the past.
+So a 40 year-old person (who is unlikely to live more than another 40 years) could probably tolerate a dose rate of closer to 3 μSv/h for the rest of their life; but only if they had been exposed to more moderate background levels in the past.

 Another factor when considering long-term issues is that radioisotopes decay over time.
 Most naturally occurring radioisotopes (uranium, thorium and potassium-40) have extraordinarily long half-lives and don't decay noticeably over a human lifetime.
 Even short-lived natural radioisotopes (radon and its daughter products) are created by the decay of uranium and thorium and so are maintained at relatively constant levels.
 Man-made contamination, however, often consists of radioisotopes with comparatively short half-lives.